Hit and Run Lawyer Serving Delray Beach

-This is the reason why a hit and run car accident is considered to be a very serious crime in Delray Beach and the rest of the state.
-It is precisely the reason why car accident attorneys advise that one should remain at the accident scene until the proper duties have been performed.How can You Prove That a Hit and Run Accident Has Been Committed in Delray Beach?
+This is the reason why a hit and run accident is considered to be a very serious crime in Delray Beach and the rest of the state.
+It is precisely the reason why hit and run accident attorneys advise that one should remain at the accident scene until the proper duties have been performed.How can You Prove That a Hit and Run Accident Has Been Committed in Delray Beach?

 - Fla.
 Std.
 Jury Instr.
 (Crim) 28.4a (Attended Property)

 - Fla.
 Std.
 Jury Instr.
 (Crim) 28.4b (Unattended Property)

 - Fla.
 Std.
 Jury Instr.
 (Crim) 28.4 (Bodily Injury)

 These items are: